2024 Annual Convention

 Expert Witness Testimony

-The workshop is intended to help attendees understand the nature of expert witness testimony as well as testify in an effective manner.
+This workshop is intended to help attendees understand the nature of expert witness testimony as well as provide testimony in an effective manner.
 Attendees will review the stages, goals, challenges, strategies, and ethical obligations associated with expert witness testimony.
-The workshop will include a discussion of what professional research has identified as important elements which will include a focus on the issue of diversity.
+The workshop will include a discussion of what professional research has identified as important elements of expert witness testimony, including issues of diversity, as identified by academic research.

 Facilitating adherence & responding to resistance in clinical work with youth